Muhammad Baqir al-Sadr: Execution

-Baqir al-Sadr was finally arrested on April 5, 1980, with his sister, Sayyidah bint al-Huda.
+Baqir al-Sadr was arrested on April 5, 1980, with his sister, Sayyidah bint al-Huda.
 They had formed a powerful militant movement in opposition to Saddam Hussein's regime.

-On April 9, 1980, Al-Sadr and his sister were killed after being severely tortured by their Baathist captors.
+On April 9, 1980, Al-Sadr and his sister were killed after being severely tortured by their captors.
 Signs of torture could be seen on the bodies.

 An iron nail was hammered into Al-Sadr's head and he was then set on fire in Najaf.
-It has been reported that Saddam himself killed them.
+It has been reported that Saddam Hussein himself killed them.
 The Baathists delivered the bodies of Baqir al-Sadr and Bint al-Huda to their cousin Sayyid Mohammad al-Sadr.

 They were buried in the Wadi-us-Salaam graveyard in the holy city of Najaf the same night.
 His execution raised no criticism from Western countries because Al-Sadr had openly supported Ayatollah Khomeini in Iran.
+In 2024, Saadoun Sabri Jamil Jumaa al-Qaisi, a senior security official during Saddam's regime, was arrested in Erbil for overseeing Al-Sadr's detention and killing.

-Scholarship
+Scholarship and ideas

 The works by Baqir al-Sadr contains traditional Shia thoughts, while they also suggest ways Shia could "accommodate modernity".

 The two major works by him are Iqtisaduna on Islamic economics, and Falsafatuna (Our Philosophy).
 They were detailed critiques of Marxism that presented his early ideas on an alternative Islamic form of government.
 They were critiques of both socialism and capitalism.
 He was subsequently commissioned by the government of Kuwait to assess how that country's oil wealth could be managed in keeping with Islamic principles.
 This led to a major work on Islamic banking, which still forms the basis for modern Islamic banks.